DataDog/documentation/content/en/dashboards/guide/how-to-use-terraform-to-restrict-dashboard-edit.md

 Restriction policies are in beta.
 Reach out to Datadog support to enable the feature.
 {{< /callout >}}

-[Restriction Policies][1] allow restricting resources to various principals including Roles, Teams, Users, and Service Accounts.
+[Restriction Policies][1] allow you to restrict the editing of dashboards and other resources to specific principals, including roles, teams, users, and service accounts.

 Example usage: